 The Great Room

 Architecture firm Hassell Studio has taken a rare foray out of the hospitality industry for which it usually designs and given a refreshing interpretation of what an office space could be.
-The result is like a gentleman’s loft apartment on steroids – an expansive open plan space kitted out in hard woods, black metal beams, and brown leather sofas.
+The result is like a gentleman’s loft apartment on steroids – an expansive open-plan space kitted out in hard woods, black metal beams, and brown leather sofas.
 Besides the usual hot desks and small private offices, there’s a multi-tasking studio that works as a meeting room for 12, workshop space for 20, or a yoga studio in the evenings.
 Taking centre stage is the large lounge, where members can gather for informal networking sessions, enjoy Papa Palheta coffee, or shoulder massages on Monday afternoons.

 The Work Project

 What about: Founder Junny Lee calls The Work Project “Office 2.0”.
 It’s his idea of what a perfect office for the future worker should be.
 And what that is, is unprecedented flexibility – a space that can be adapted to the (sometimes daily) changing needs of the people who use it.
-Unlike at most co-working spaces, there’s no need to commit to a specified room type at the sign-up stage.
+Unlike at most coworking spaces, there’s no need to commit to a specified room type at the sign-up stage.
 Members on even the most basic full-time membership get 24/7 access to the whole space, so they can move around between the hot desks, one of the small private offices (called focus rooms), or meeting rooms, depending on their needs for the day.

 Robb tip: And speaking of needs, caffeine fixes here are provided by Omotesando Koffee; the cafe within The Work Project’s Shenton Way location is the acclaimed Japanese chain’s first outpost in Singapore.